dimaMachina/graphql-eslint/README.md

     {
       files: ['*.js/*.graphql'],
       rules: {
-        'prettier/prettier': 'off',
+        'prettier/prettier': 'off'
-      },
+      }
-    },
+    }
-  ],
+  ]
-};
+}
 ```

 You can take [`examples/prettier`](examples/prettier/.eslintrc.js) as example.

-It could be better to remove the unnecessary `*.js/*.graphql` overrides setting if <https://github.com/prettier/eslint-plugin-prettier/pull/415> will be merged and released.
+It could be better to remove the unnecessary `*.js/*.graphql` override setting if <https://github.com/prettier/eslint-plugin-prettier/pull/415> will be merged and released.

 Please help to vote up if you want to speed up the progress.

 ## Further Reading

-If you wish to learn more about this project, how the parser works, how to add custom rules and more, [please refer to the docs directory](./docs/README.md))
+If you wish to learn more about this project, how the parser works, how to add custom rules and more, [please refer to the docs directory](docs/README.md).

 ## Contributions